gbrencher/indennt/README.md

 $ conda activate indennt
 ```
 ## Usage
-While the CNN can correct unwrapped interferograms from any source, it was trained on [HyP3](https://hyp3-docs.asf.alaska.edu/guides/insar_product_guide/) interferograms with 40 m spatial resolution.
-The example notebook demonstrates functions to correct HyP3 interferograms.
+The CNN can correct unwrapped interferograms from any source.
+It was trained on [HyP3](https://hyp3-docs.asf.alaska.edu/guides/insar_product_guide/) interferograms with 40 m spatial resolution.
+The example notebook demonstrates functions to correct HyP3 interferograms and ISCE interferograms.

 ```
-from indennt.models import UNet, torch from indennt.core import correct_single_igram, correct_hyp3_dir
+from indennt.models import UNet, torch from indennt.core import correct_single_igram, correct_igram_dir
 import matplotlib.pyplot as plt

 #load model